tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 or "delegation certificate", and the one issued by the operator as a "delegated credential" or "DC".

+# Conventions and Terminology

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{!RFC2119}} {{!RFC8174}} when, and only when, they appear in all capitals, as shown here.

 ## Change Log

 (\*) indicates changes to the wire protocol.

+draft-06

+   * Modified IANA section, fixed nits

 draft-05